renjosh23/personal-profiles-api/README.md

-# personal-notes-mgr-api
+# personal-profile-api

 REST API for managing personal notes.

-A complete RESTful API created using Node.js and Express.
-We have used MongoDB as the database and mongoose as the ORM library which makes it easier to interact with MongoDB.
+A complete RESTful API created using Node.js and Express
-Apart from this, we have used JSON Web Token (JWT) to add authentication.
-Using JWT, we can protect certain endpoints and ensure that user must be logged-in to access those.

-Here are all the videos where we have created this API from scratch - [Youtube Playlist](https://www.youtube.com/playlist?list=PLWieu6NbbqTxb-mKf4J0_Pl3vmGWmOfmY)

 ## Setup and Installation